abass-dev/dynacard/README.md

-Dynacard is open-source ReactNative library that can help you to easily create nice cards for your ReactNative application.
+Dynacard is an open-source ReactNative library that can help you easily create beautiful cards for your ReactNative application.
 ## Installation
 yarn